 - Visits to various animal welfare organisations and voluntary groups.
 You may even be able to undertake part of your studies at one of their sites.

-- Relevant and current teaching: our lecturers keep up with industry trends through links with zoos in Auckland, Hamilton, Wellington and Christchurch, the Department of Conservation, MAF Biosecurity and the SPCA.
+- Relevant and current teaching: our lecturers keep up with industry trends through links with zoos in Auckland, Hamilton, Wellington and Christchurch, the Department of Conservation, MPI Biosecurity and the SPCA.